-Q: I run a large sales organization and am hoping to improve our hiring process because we are currently struggling to reduce employee turnover.
+Q: I run a large sales organization and am hoping to improve hiring practices because we are currently struggling to reduce employee turnover.
 Is there a good strategy for us to get a better sense of which candidates we should be pursuing?

 A: When you are deciding whom to hire, keep in mind that you are essentially making a prediction.
 You are predicting who will perform well in the job and who would be likely to quit.
 When it comes to making predictions, data and algorithms often can be great aids that complement human judgment, which can be biased in several ways.

-In recent years, new data sources and advances in empirical tools, especially machine learning, have made algorithmic hiring a feasible and practical option in many settings.
-My coauthors and I recently looked at this issue in the context of hiring teachers and police officers.
+In recent years, new data sources and advances in empirical tools, especially machine learning, have made algorithmic programs a feasible and practical way to improve hiring practices in many settings.
+I recently looked at this issue in the context of hiring teachers and police officers.
 We showed how algorithms could help identify the best candidates in both fields and even help to reduce incidents of police abuse.

 Several organizations have begun to experiment with algorithms in the hiring process.
 It sounds like yours is ready to explore algorithmic hiring, and I advise you to do so with the following three guidelines in mind.